 About Harley’s

-Harley’s Animal Haven was established as a small, independent rescue organization in 2025.
+Harley’s Animal Haven was established as a 501(c)(3) rescue organization in 2025.
 Harley’s mission is to rescue, rehabilitate, and provide sanctuary to displaced, medically intensive and/or behaviorally troubled animals.
-Our work is based in Connecticut.
+Our work is foster-based in Connecticut.

 Who is Harley?

 Harley was the animal that influenced our founder, Angel, to pursue animal rescue and rehabilitation.
 Growing up, Harley was Angel’s best friend, and was by her side for the majority of her formative years.
-When Harley suffered a stroke at the age of 15, Angel was determined to nurse Harley back to health; it was the least she could do after all that Harley had done for her.
-Harley regained most of his strength, only to be diagnosed with cancer a short time later.
+When Harley suffered a stroke at the age of 15 leading to his diagnosis of cancer, Angel was determined to make Harley as comfortable as possible for however long he had left; it was the least she could do after all that Harley had done for her.
+Harley defied the odds and lived another 6 months, before his body had finally had enough.
 In his final moments, Angel promised Harley she would honor his legacy by rescuing and rehabilitating animals in need.
 Less than a decade later, Harley’s Animal Haven was born.

 Meet the Team

 Angel has loved helping animals since she was a toddler.
-She rescued her first cat at just a year and a half old, when she heard a kitten crying in her driveway and called to her mother to help the crying baby cat.
-From then on she sought to help every animal that crossed her path—at six years old, she started seeking out sick animals that were falling through the cracks at pet stores and bringing them home to nurse them back to health.
+She rescued her first cat when she was just a 1.5 years old , when she heard a kitten crying in her driveway and called to her mother to help the crying baby cat.
+From then on she sought to help every animal that crossed her path—at 6 years old, she started seeking out sick animals that were falling through the cracks at pet stores and bringing them home to nurse them back to health.
 At age 12, her beloved cat Harley was diagnosed with intestinal cancer after having a stroke and she did everything in her power to make his last few months as comfortable as possible.
 The night before he passed, she promised him that he would never be forgotten and that she would go on to rescue and rehabilitate other animals in his honor and thus Harley’s Animal Haven was born!

 Summer has been surrounded by animals as long as she can remember, growing up with the adopted ideology that pets were family.
 When her “heart” cat, Sammy, was diagnosed with kidney disease at age 18, she was determined to understand the biological needs of cats, and soon realized felines were often underserved in the animal welfare space.
 In honor of Sammy, she has advocated for animals in a fierce, passionate form.